How to buy mobility aids without getting ripped off

 – High pressure selling tactics consumers were given misleading statements about the items and/or not told about their cancellation rights.

-Louis Christofides from the OFT says that consumers buying in this market are particularly vulnerable.
+Louis Christofides from the Office of Fair Trading says that consumers buying in this market are particularly vulnerable.
 “This market is unique in that you don’t tend to buy these aids very often, it’s not very easy to compare what’s available and the product is very personal.
 It has to help your personal physical condition.”

 How to buy safely